-7 I might have misinterpreted Boice and Gray's advice: they might be happy to include editing in the 15 to 30 minutes per day, whereas I advise doing editing after writing new words.
-In my experience, writing new words is the most challenging task for most researchers, so regularly doing this is the key to greater productivity.
-However, there are some writers who have no trouble producing new words but get stuck in too long, it becomes onerous - and as a result you're less likely to continue day after day.
+The core of Boice's and Gray's prescription for productivity is daily writing - but not too much.
+Gray recommends 15 to 30 minutes per day.
+I have interpreted this as the writing of "new words," rather than revising previous writing.
+If you write for too long, it becomes onerous - and as a result you're less likely to continue day after day.
 The idea is to make new writing so inoffensive, over so quickly, that doing it doesn't seem like such a big deal.
 When expectations aren't so high, it's easy to overcome your internal censor: the little voice that says to you, "What you're writing is no good.
 In fact, it's crap.
 You're not measuring up.
 Give up and wait for a better time."